paduagroup/clandpol/README.md

     where atomic indices or/and a range of indices correspond to atomic types associating with this fragment in `data.lmp` file.
 In this example, NA, CR, CW, C1, HCR, C1A, HCW, H1 belong to c2c1im fragment, C2, CS, HC, CT to C4H10 fragment and N3A, CZA, NZA to dca fragment.

-    The script performs modification of Lennard-Jones interaction between atoms of the fragments.
-    In order to remove a double counting of the induction effects, which are included implicitly in the empirical LJ potential, the epsilon value should be scaled.
-By default, the scaling factor is predicted by this script on the basis of simple properties.
-On the other hand, it can be obtained through quantum chemistry calculation, Symmetry-Adapted Perturbation Theory (SAPT), and it can be used by the `-q` option.
-Scaling of the sigma value allows to adjust density of the system (if necessary), it can be enabled using `-s` option with a default value of 0.985.

     Scaled epsilon (and sigma) values for LJ interaction are printed into `pair-p-sc.lmp` file that directly can be used by LAMMPS.
 The scaling coefficients are outputted to the terminal.
-    If they were obtained by the prediction scheme, SAPT calculated values (if availiable) are given only for the comparison.
+    If they are obtained by the prediction scheme, SAPT calculated values (if availiable) are given only for the comparison.

         Epsilon LJ parameters were scaled by k_pred parameter.
 Changes are marked with '~'.
         Sigma LJ parameters were not scaled.